 - S = Staten Island

 Citibike has now spread around the city and offers visitors and locals a chance to rent a bike to get around.
-This is a great alternative to walking or any other form of transportation if you’d like to get around.
+This is a great alternative to walking or any other form of transportation.

 There are also a number of bike rental stores dotted around the city if you feel to rent a bike for the day.
 Simply doing a google search for the name of the park you want to see and “bike rental” will give you a healthy list of options.

-Now that you have some tips for visiting New York on travel around the city, you need to:
+Now that you have some transportation tips for visiting New York, you need to: